Vijay Awards

-The Vijay Awards are presented by the Tamil television channel STAR Vijay to honour excellence in Tamil cinema.
-It has been given annually since 2006, with the latest—the 10th edition—of the award-giving ceremony having been held in May 2018.
-The awards are decided by a jury, consisting of noted film-makers, critics and technicians, while winners in a separate category named "Favourite awards" are chosen by public voting.
-The awards have been sponsored by Reliance Mobile, Univercell and Close Up.
-After the last ceremony was the 10th Vijay Awards in 2018, the Vijay Awards were cancelled due to past controversies and waning public interest.
+The Vijay Awards were presented by the Tamil television channel STAR Vijay to honour excellence in Tamil cinema.
+They were given annually from 2006 until 2018, with the 10th and last edition being held in May 2018.
+The awards were decided by a jury, consisting of noted film-makers, critics and technicians, while winners in a separate category named "Favourite awards" were chosen by public voting.
+The awards were sponsored by Reliance Mobile, Univercell and Close Up.
+After the 10th Vijay Awards in 2018, the Vijay Awards were cancelled due to past controversies and waning public interest.

 History

 The first edition of the awards was held to select the most popular artists, however not for any particular work or year.
-In the first year of the awards, viewers were asked to choose their all time favourite film and artists in nine categories - Favourite Hero, Heroine, Film, Director, Music Director, Playback Singer Male/Female, Villain and Comedian - while 10 Jury Special Awards were also introduced.
+In the first year of the awards, viewers were asked to choose their all-time favourite film and artists in nine categories - Favourite Hero, Heroine, Film, Director, Music Director, Playback Singer Male/Female, Villain and Comedian - while 10 Jury Special Awards were also introduced.
 The format was completely reworked for the following year and from 2008 onwards, the works of the preceding year were honoured, with the majority of prizes being selected by a committee, while awards in five categories (Favourite Hero, Heroine, Film, Director and Song) chosen by public voting.
 The award for Favourite Song was introduced in 2008.